Stratos Wealth Partners LTD. Takes Position in Qorvo, Inc. (NASDAQ:QRVO)

-Stratos Wealth Partners LTD. acquired a new position in shares of Qorvo, Inc. (NASDAQ:QRVO) in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Stratos Wealth Partners LTD. acquired a new stake in Qorvo, Inc. (NASDAQ:QRVO) in the second quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor acquired 1,681 shares of the semiconductor company’s stock, valued at approximately $329,000.

-Other institutional investors have also bought and sold shares of the company.
-KB Financial Partners LLC acquired a new stake in Qorvo in the first quarter valued at approximately $26,000.
-Huntington National Bank raised its stake in Qorvo by 172.5% during the first quarter.
-Huntington National Bank now owns 188 shares of the semiconductor company’s stock worth $34,000 after buying an additional 119 shares during the last quarter.
-CENTRAL TRUST Co raised its stake in Qorvo by 39.7% during the first quarter.
-CENTRAL TRUST Co now owns 190 shares of the semiconductor company’s stock worth $35,000 after buying an additional 54 shares during the last quarter.
-Concord Wealth Partners bought a new stake in Qorvo in the first quarter valued at $37,000.
-Finally, Berman Capital Advisors LLC grew its holdings in shares of Qorvo by 85.2% during the first quarter.
-Berman Capital Advisors LLC now owns 226 shares of the semiconductor company’s stock valued at $41,000 after buying an additional 104 shares during the last quarter.
-Institutional investors own 83.44% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+KB Financial Partners LLC bought a new position in shares of Qorvo in the 1st quarter worth about $26,000.
+Huntington National Bank increased its position in Qorvo by 172.5% in the first quarter.
+Huntington National Bank now owns 188 shares of the semiconductor company’s stock worth $34,000 after purchasing an additional 119 shares during the last quarter.
+CENTRAL TRUST Co boosted its stake in shares of Qorvo by 39.7% during the first quarter.
+CENTRAL TRUST Co now owns 190 shares of the semiconductor company’s stock valued at $35,000 after purchasing an additional 54 shares during the period.
+Concord Wealth Partners purchased a new stake in Qorvo in the first quarter worth about $37,000.
+Finally, Berman Capital Advisors LLC increased its holdings in shares of Qorvo by 85.2% during the first quarter.
+Berman Capital Advisors LLC now owns 226 shares of the semiconductor company’s stock valued at $41,000 after acquiring an additional 104 shares in the last quarter.
+83.44% of the stock is owned by institutional investors.

+QRVO has been the subject of a number of recent research reports.
+Oppenheimer raised their target price on Qorvo from $220.00 to $250.00 and gave the stock an “outperform” rating in a research note on Thursday, August 5th.
+Piper Sandler raised their target price on Qorvo from $190.00 to $220.00 and gave the company an “overweight” rating in a report on Friday, April 23rd.
+Wells Fargo & Company lifted their price objective on Qorvo from $205.00 to $230.00 and gave the company an “overweight” rating in a research note on Thursday, May 6th.
+Westpark Capital started coverage on Qorvo in a research report on Thursday, July 15th.
+They set a “buy” rating and a $230.00 target price on the stock.
+Finally, Argus started coverage on Qorvo in a research report on Thursday, July 1st.
+They set a “buy” rating and a $225.00 price target on the stock.
+Five research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $203.68.

+Qorvo (NASDAQ:QRVO) last posted its quarterly earnings results on Wednesday, August 4th.
+The semiconductor company reported $2.83 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.45 by $0.38.
+Qorvo had a net margin of 18.27% and a return on equity of 23.45%.
+The business had revenue of $1.11 billion for the quarter, compared to analyst estimates of $1.08 billion.
+During the same quarter last year, the business posted $1.50 EPS.
+The firm’s revenue for the quarter was up 41.0% on a year-over-year basis.
+As a group, equities analysts forecast that Qorvo, Inc. will post 10.61 EPS for the current year.

-In other news, CFO Mark J. Murphy sold 3,000 shares of Qorvo stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $167.63, for a total transaction of $502,890.00.
-Following the completion of the transaction, the chief financial officer now directly owns 83,941 shares in the company, valued at $14,071,029.83.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Robert A. Bruggeworth sold 5,920 shares of the business’s stock in a transaction dated Wednesday, May 19th.
-The stock was sold at an average price of $165.75, for a total transaction of $981,240.00.
-Following the transaction, the chief executive officer now owns 187,179 shares in the company, valued at $31,024,919.25.
+In other Qorvo news, CEO Robert A. Bruggeworth sold 788 shares of the stock in a transaction on Monday, May 17th.
+The shares were sold at an average price of $168.78, for a total transaction of $132,998.64.
+Following the completion of the sale, the chief executive officer now owns 193,761 shares of the company’s stock, valued at approximately $32,702,981.58.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Robert A. Bruggeworth sold 5,920 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
+The shares were sold at an average price of $165.75, for a total transaction of $981,240.00.
+Following the sale, the chief executive officer now directly owns 187,179 shares in the company, valued at approximately $31,024,919.25.
 The disclosure for this sale can be found here.
-Insiders have sold 27,948 shares of company stock worth $4,865,933 over the last ninety days.
-Insiders own 0.52% of the company’s stock.
+Insiders have sold 27,948 shares of company stock valued at $4,865,933 over the last quarter.
+Corporate insiders own 0.52% of the company’s stock.

-A number of brokerages have recently issued reports on QRVO.
-Barclays upped their price objective on shares of Qorvo from $210.00 to $220.00 and gave the company an “overweight” rating in a research note on Tuesday, June 29th.
-BMO Capital Markets raised their price target on shares of Qorvo from $190.00 to $200.00 and gave the company a “market perform” rating in a report on Thursday, August 5th.
-Needham & Company LLC boosted their price target on shares of Qorvo from $220.00 to $245.00 and gave the stock a “buy” rating in a research report on Thursday, May 6th.
-Piper Sandler upped their price objective on shares of Qorvo from $190.00 to $220.00 and gave the stock an “overweight” rating in a research note on Friday, April 23rd.
-Finally, Westpark Capital started coverage on Qorvo in a research report on Thursday, July 15th.
-They issued a “buy” rating and a $230.00 target price on the stock.
-Five research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
-Qorvo presently has an average rating of “Buy” and a consensus target price of $203.68.

 Qorvo Company Profile